davea42/tsearch-code/README.md

 Binary tree with Eppinger delete is nearly the same but deletes are modified to affect the tree structure for improved performance.
-Knuth mentions this variation.
+Knuth describes this variation.
 Its performance is essentially like binary tree.

-Balanced binary tree is the sort of canonical form and is what Knuth describes in detail.
+Balanced binary tree is the sort of canonical form of trees people use and is what Knuth describes in detail.

 Red black tree is an invention of Sedgewick which attempts